greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/character_sets.html.md

 If the client character set is defined as `SQL_ASCII`, encoding conversion is disabled, regardless of the server's character set.
 The use of `SQL_ASCII` is unwise unless you are working with all-ASCII data. `SQL_ASCII` is not supported as a server encoding.

-<a id="fnsrc_1"></a><sup>1</sup> Not all APIs support all the listed character sets.
+<sup>1</sup>Not all APIs support all the listed character sets.
 For example, the JDBC driver does not support MULE\_INTERNAL, LATIN6, LATIN8, and LATIN10.

-<a id="fnsrc_2"></a><sup>2</sup> The SQL\_ASCII setting behaves considerably differently from the other settings.
+<sup>2</sup>The SQL\_ASCII setting behaves considerably differently from the other settings.
 Byte values 0-127 are interpreted according to the ASCII standard, while byte values 128-255 are taken as uninterpreted characters.
 If you are working with any non-ASCII data, it is unwise to use the SQL\_ASCII setting as a client encoding.
 SQL\_ASCII is not supported as a server encoding.